flathub/flathub/README.md

 Yes, just remove the corresponding permission with:
 `flatpak override com.github.corna.Vivado  --unshare=network`.
-Note that the license manager uses your MAC addresses, so you may experience issues with non free products.
+Note that the license manager uses your MAC addresses, so you may experience issues with non free components.

 ### How can I install additional components?

 Run the launcher *Add Xilinx Design Tools or Devices*.

-### Can I install another version of the Xilinx tools?
+### Can I install an additional version of the Xilinx tools?

 Yes, run `flatpak run --command=xilinx_install com.github.corna.Vivado`